dthiel22/create-README/README.md

 ![image showing the obve description](assets/IMG3.JPG)

 After each question is answered, it will notify you the inputs were valid by logging "Worked!".
 A new README file will appear in your folder title 'READMEfinal.md'.
-Feel free to rename it to README.md
+Feel free to rename it to README.md.
+All user inputs are put into their selected fields, as you can see below.

 ![image showing the obve description](assets/IMG4.JPG)